 The joint Archaeology-Palaeoecology and Geography programme explores past cultural, economic and environmental changes, enabling students to experience humanistic and scientific approaches to understanding past and contemporary societies, environments and landscapes.

 POSTGRADUATE RESEARCH (PHD) OPPORTUNITIES IN ARCHAEOLOGY and PALAEOECOLOGY

-The School warmly welcomes all enquiries regarding MPhil and PhD research in archaeology and palaeoecology.
-Please consult our staff pages to identify and contact a potential supervisor or visit our current list of Studentships for 2017
+The School warmly welcomes all enquiries regarding MPhil and PhD research in Archaeology and Palaeoecology.
+Please consult our staff pages to identify and contact a potential supervisor or visit our current list of Studentships

 There are two possible routes to devising a suitable PhD / MPhil topic.
 The first is to construct a proposal in close consultation with a potential supervisor based in the School.
 The second is to apply for a staff-driven proposal.
-The staff-driven projects will be advertised in October for a September 2017 start.
-Details of the deadline for a September 2017 start will be released in early November.
+The staff-driven projects will be advertised in October to start the following September .
+Details of the deadline for a September start will be released in early November.
 We are delighted to receive applications from international/non-EEA students at any time.
 Funding opportunities and deadlines vary by country.
 Note that it is possible to apply for a place to study towards a PhD at any time.
 Part-time study is possible for self-funded students.

 WHAT IS A PHD?

 Doctorates are awarded for the creation and interpretation of knowledge through original research.
 This requires the ability to conceptualise, design and implement projects for the generation of significant new knowledge and understanding.